 The state has a Governor and U.S. Senators who consistently speak and vote in favor of equality and inclusion.
 Rhode Island has had a religious exemption law since 1993.

 All insurance providers in Rhode Island must cover transgender healthcare.
 The state offers comprehensive hate crimes protections for sexual orientation and gender identity.
 HIV is not criminalized.*

 15% of transgender employees in Rhode Island reported being harassed in the past year due to their gender identity, and 16% report mistreatment such as having someone at work share private information about their gender.
-24% of LGBT+ individuals in Rhode Island reported food insecurity, close to double the rate for non-LGBT+ people (17%).
-Up to 28% of LGBT+ individuals in Rhode Island reported making less than $24,000 per year.
-9% of LGBT+ individuals report unemployment in Rhode Island, almost double the rate for non-LGBT+ people (5%).
+24% of LGBTQ+ individuals in Rhode Island reported food insecurity, close to double the rate for non-LGBTQ+ people (17%).
+Up to 28% of LGBTQ+ individuals in Rhode Island reported making less than $24,000 per year.
+9% of LGBTQ+ individuals report unemployment in Rhode Island, almost double the rate for non-LGBTQ+ people (5%).

 States in the Northeast region included: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont.

 Legal status of the Lesbian, Gay and Bisexual Community